wlerin/feralfilehosting/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 **Important note:** Each OpenVPN installation is limited to a **single open connection** at any one time.
 You cannot have multiple OpenVPN clients establish an open connection to your Feral OpenVPN server at the same time.
 So this means only one device behind a firewall/router would be able to connect directly to and through the Feral slot OpenVPN server.
 Some routers will allow you to configure and connect to the OpenVPN server from directly within the router set-up allowing all users behind to connect via the Feral Slot OpenVPN server.

 OpenVPN is basically a way to have the benefits of LAN access from a remote location and it encrypts traffic at the driver level.
 In regards to the Feral set-up there are no particular benefits to using OpenVPN over using an SSH tunnel, except where special needs or requirements demand it.
-For example some applications do not support using a proxy, like rtorrent.
+For example some applications do not support using a proxy, like rTorrent.

 An OpenVPN connection will use a specially installed network adapter (a TUN/TAP adapter) to force all your network traffic through the slot's OpenVPN server.
 This means every program on your Computer will go through the Feral slot and the server will be the point of origin for your traffic to the rest of the world.